SGrondin/bottleneck/README.md

 npm install --save bottleneck
 ```

+## Quick Start

-**Note:** To support old browsers or deprecated Node versions, you must import the ES5 bundle instead.
+**Note:** To support older browsers and deprecated Node versions, you must import the ES5 bundle instead.
 ```js
 import Bottleneck from "bottleneck/bundle";
 ```

-## Quick Start

 ### Step 1 of 3